optimum-os/daruma-ball/README.md

 ---

+## About the project

+Daruma Ball is an open-source project.
+The concept is to create a to-do list app that uses the traditional Japanese Daruma doll as a way to motivate users to complete their tasks.

 ## Solution Description
 - We built an electron app with Electron Forge (is an all-in-one tool for packaging and distributing Electron applications)
 - Plug the electron app with a React app